cap-js/docs/node.js/fiori.md

 ```

 ::: details **Note:** In the special case of the Fiori Elements filter "Editing Status: All", two separate `READ` events are triggered for either the active or draft entity.
 The individual results are then combined behind the scenes.
-Draft entries are always positioned on top of active instances.
+Draft entries are always positioned on top of active ones.
 :::

 - Draft-related properties (with the exception of `IsActiveEntity`) are only computed for the target entity, not for expanded sub entities.